County of Conviction: Los Angeles

 The case proceeded to trial where Melody testified that she was swimming in the pool outside Olivia’s house with Gilbert and Lynette.
 Lynette hit Melody, and Melody went inside the house to tell Dolores.
 According to Melody, Dolores came outside to the pool, grabbed Lynette by the hair and neck, and stuck Lynette’s head under the water.
 Later, Dolores told Melody to tell the police that Gilbert drowned Lynette.
 Gilbert testified in a similar manner.
 On cross-examination, Melody testified that the drowning was real, but that she did not know whether her observation of Dolores drowning Lynette was a dream.
 Gilbert admitted he did not know the difference between “real and make believe.”
 Olivia and Dolores both testified that they were inside Olivia’s house when Melody ran in and said Lynette was pretending that she was dead.
 Olivia ran outside and found Gilbert holding Lynette.
 Lynette was foaming from her nose and mouth.
 Dolores was convicted despite the fact that Olivia – the prosecution’s only adult witness and the mother of the victim – testified that Dolores was in the house with her when Lynette drowned.
 Olivia stands by her testimony and to this day knows Dolores to be innocent.

-Given the known problems with child testimony and the susceptibility of children to fabricating stories, the California Innocence Project began an investigation into Dolores’ claim that she was innocent.
-During its investigation, the California Innocence Project spoke with Melody and Gilbert (who were then in their late teens) as well as their brother, Frankie.
+Given the known problems with child testimony and the susceptibility of children to fabricating stories, the California Innocence Project (CIP) began an investigation into Dolores’ claim that she was innocent.
+CIP spoke with Melody and Gilbert (who were then in their late teens) as well as their brother, Frankie.
 All of the children stated that Dolores did not drown Lynette.
 The children stated that they testified falsely at Dolores’ trial because of police coercion.
-Their false testimony is understandable.
-Science has shown that the testimony of children can be extremely unreliable and they often have a great deal of trouble determining the source of their memories.
-Children will take what is told to them by adults and turn it into a memory.
-That is exactly what happened here.
+Science has shown that the testimony of children can be extremely unreliable.
+Children often have a great deal of trouble determining the source of their memories, and they will take what is told to them by adults and turn it into a memory.

 Years after Dolores’ conviction, Frankie, Gilbert, and Melody took the stand in front of a Los Angeles Superior Court judge and testified they lied during the original trial and that their mother was not involved in the drowning.
 Frankie testified that his grandmother, Sara, repeatedly discussed the drowning with him and that these discussions led to his false testimony against his mother.
 Gilbert likewise stated that Sara manipulated him into implicating his mother.
 “My grandma was telling me what to say when I was younger,” he claimed.
 Melody panicked on the stand and said she had no memory of her mother drowning Lynette, but that she did recall fighting with Lynette in the pool at the time of the drowning.
 Unfortunately, the judge found the children’s original trial testimony to be more persuasive than their recantations.